Towards a theory of model distillation: Extensions and future directions

 \item \textit{Testing out-of-distribution behavior}.
 PAC-distillation is defined with matching train and test distributions.
 Is there a corresponding definition for when there is distribution shift?
 How does the computational and statistical complexity change in that setting?

 \end{itemize}

 \paragraph{Basic statistical and computational theory} Fundamental open questions include: \begin{itemize} \item \textit{Growing the web of reductions}.
-The web in Figure~\ref{fig:reductions} could be expanded to include other popular classifiers, such as nearest neighbors, linear and polynomial threshold functions, and logical circuits of varying sizes, depths, and gate types -- as well as whether these classifiers can be extracted from trained neural networks under structural assumptions such as the LRH. \item \textit{Combinatorial characterization of sample complexity}.
-An analogue of VC-dimension for (agnostic) distillation remains open (see open problems~\ref{prob:distill-sample} and \ref{prob:agnostic-distill-sample}).
+The web in Figure~\ref{fig:reductions} could be expanded to include other popular classifiers, such as nearest neighbors, linear and polynomial threshold functions, and logical circuits of varying sizes, depths, and gate types -- as well as whether these classifiers can be extracted from trained neural networks under structural assumptions such as the LRH.

 \item \textit{Statistical-computational gaps for distillation}.
 Are there natural cases where it is statistically possible to distill, but it is computationally hard? \end{itemize}

 \paragraph{New provably-efficient distillation algorithms for neural networks}